dennis-10/weather-visualization-tool/README.md

 WVTool stands for Weather Visualization Tool.
 WVtool is a project that its main goal is to visualize GOES-16 weather data for Rio de Janeiro region.
-This project is done by CEFET/RJ Computer Science course students.
+This project is done by CEFET/RJ CC course students.

 ## Features